360hometours/node-ftp-client/README.md

 # Usage

 ## Initialization
-To crate an instance of the wrapper use the following code:
+To create an instance of the wrapper use the following code:

 ```javascript
 var ftpClient = require('ftp-client'),